MAKING A DIFFERENCE IN MENTAL & PHYSICAL HEALTH

 WITH MIND BODY FUSION...

 "The mind and body are not seen as separately functioning entities, but as one functioning unit.
 The mind and emotions are viewed as influencing the body, as the body, in turn, influences the mind and emotions”

 Trish Hart offers a unique combination of instructing both yoga and meditation, and teaching wellness workshops on mindfulness, self care, stress management, breathwork and sleep hygiene to corporations, municipalities, universities and her private clients.
-Her main interest encompasses the scientific based effects of yoga and other mind/body techniques on the brain, central nervous and immune systems, and she embraces the mind/body connection.
-Trish enjoys working with many modalities and populations ranging from 12 on up (working with anxiety, depression, addiction and trauma), athletes (helping them achieve peak performance) to those with physical issues needing therapeutic guidance for movement and healing.
+Her main interest encompasses the scientific based effects of yoga, meditation and other mind/body techniques on the brain, central nervous and immune systems, and she embraces the mind/body connection.
+Trish enjoys working with many modalities and populations ranging from 16 on up (working with anxiety, depression, addiction and trauma), athletes (helping them achieve peak performance) to those with physical issues needing therapeutic guidance for movement and healing.
 Underlying all her work is teaching her students to find the power of the "Relaxation Response" within themselves.

 Trish’s early work surrounded the financial side of clinical programs at Deloitte and Touché, Beth Israel Hospital and Massachusetts General Hospital.
 She holds both a BS and a MBA in Healthcare Administration from Boston University.
 Trish is a previous marathon runner, and loves a very active lifestyle and personally, she has practiced yoga and meditation for over 20 years.
 She is incredibly passionate about teaching mind body practices to others, because of the power they have to create resiliency through life's storms, including those she has experienced on her own life's journey.